vualeks/Caishen/README.md

 ## Description

-Caishen provides an easy-to-use text field to ask users for payment card information and validate the input.
+Caishen provides an easy-to-use text field to ask users for payment card information and to validate the input.
 It serves a similar purpose as [PaymentKit](https://github.com/stripe/PaymentKit), but is developed as a standalone framework entirely written in Swift.
 Caishen also allows an easy integration with other third-party frameworks, such as [CardIO](https://www.card.io).

 ## Installation